 You change the ASSIOMA as easily as you would any other pedal.
-It really is that simple.
+It is that simple.
 ASSIOMA comes with a rather large hex wrench (Allen key) and you do it up ‘fairly tightly’.
-You’re good-to-go.
+You’re good to go.
 Even you can do that 😉

 The same can be said of the PowerTap P1 and Garmin Vector 3..but the ASSIOMA is cheaper with no other downside.